ctp-eos/ctp-sci/CTP Energy: 3rd Party Evidential Support.md

 ## References

-1. Jensen, D. (1997). *Plants Respond: An Interview with Cleve Backster*.
-Retrieved from [https://derrickjensen.org/1997/07/plants-respond-interview-cleve-backster/](https://derrickjensen.org/1997/07/plants-respond-interview-cleve-backster/)
+1. Jensen, D. (1997). *Plants Respond: An Interview with Cleve Backster*. <br> Retrieved from [https://derrickjensen.org/1997/07/plants-respond-interview-cleve-backster/](https://derrickjensen.org/1997/07/plants-respond-interview-cleve-backster/)
-2. Sheldrake, R. (1988). *The Presence of the Past: Morphic Resonance and the Habits of Nature.*
+3. Sheldrake, R. (1988). *The Presence of the Past: Morphic Resonance and the Habits of Nature.*
-3. Radin, D. (2006). *Entangled Minds: Extrasensory Experiences in a Quantum Reality.*
+4. Radin, D. (2006). *Entangled Minds: Extrasensory Experiences in a Quantum Reality.*
-4. Tiller, W.A., Dibble, W.E., & Kohane, M.J.
+5. Tiller, W.A., Dibble, W.E., & Kohane, M.J.
 (2001). *Conscious Acts of Creation: The Emergence of a New Physics.*

 ---